apankrat/js-noisy-gradient/README.md

 Options:

-* `cover` - from 0.0 to 1.0, determines the percentage of pixels
-that gets their color tweaked.
-The default is 1.0, i.e. "all pixels".
+* `cover` - the percentage of pixels that gets their color tweaked.
+The default is 1.0, which is "all pixels".
 * `black` - the maximum alpha of pure black pixels.
 The default is 0.03.
 * `white` - the maximum alpha of pure white pixels.
 The default is 0.015.